sebasmonia/datum/README.md

 You can interpolate environment variables in your shell of choice, a (hopefully) simpler alternative is to start a value with `ENV=`.
 For example `--pass=ENV=DB_SECRET` would get the value for the password from $DB_SECRET / %DB_SECRET%.

 Once connected, you are greeted with a message and a `>` prompt to type your queries.
 Special commands start with ":", use `:help` to get online help (or keep reading this manual).
-Sample usage: connecting to the SQLite version of Chinook and querying:
+For example, if we were to connect to the SQLite version of Chinook and start querying...

 ```
 [user@host]$ datum --driver SQLITE3 --database /path/to/datase/chinook.db